 Also Read: Learn Full-Stack-Web Development: No Experience Needed!

 Border-color property is used in CSS to change the border color of an element.
-You can use simple color names (red, blue), HEX codes (#ff0000), or RGB values (rgb(255, 0, 0)).
+You can specify colors using basic color names like ‘red’ or ‘blue’, HEX codes such as ‘#ff0000’, or RGB values like ‘rgb(255, 0, 0)’.

 Example: